Does my choice of initial prostate cancer treatment preclude other treatments later on?

 Answers from Erik P. Castle, M.D.

 Selecting the right treatment for prostate cancer depends on many factors.
-They include your overall health, your age, the size and spread of the cancer, the aggressiveness of your cancer, and how you feel about the potential side effects of treatment.
-Treatment options include:
+They include your overall health, your age, the size and spread of your cancer, the aggressiveness of your cancer, and how you feel about the potential side effects of treatment.